marberts/piar/paper/paper.md

 using the methods described in the literature
 [e.g., @balk2008; @cpimanual; @vonderlippe2001]. `piar` is designed to be useful for both researching new sources of data and methods to construct price indexes, and the regular production of price statistics.
-It is currently used to produce several price indexes at Statistics Canada [e.g., @CMSPI; @FHMCFSPI].
+It is targeted towards economists, statisticians, and data scientists working at national statistical agencies, central banks, financial institutions, and in academia that want to measure and study the evolution of prices over time. `piar` is currently used to produce several price indexes at Statistics Canada [e.g., @CMSPI; @FHMCFSPI].

 # Statement of need